The following frequently asked questions (FAQs) provide further information about the Federal Reserve's repurchase agreement (repo) operations.

 How are propositions submitted in repo operations?

-In both overnight and term repo operations, the minimum proposition size is $1 million, and propositions must be submitted in increments of $1 million.
+In both overnight and term repo operations, the minimum proposition size is $1 million, and propositions must be submitted in increments of $1 million and will be awarded in $1 million increments.
 Each counterparty is permitted to submit up to two propositions per security type that are at the minimum bid rate or higher and do not exceed the specified proposition limit.
 The Desk communicates the proposition limits, aggregate operation limits, and minimum bid rates for each operation in the Repurchase Agreement Operational Details page.
 These parameters are subject to change.

 How are repo awards determined?

-The Desk will conduct repos in a multiple-price auction format, in which allocations are made to participants at the rate they bid in the operation.
+The Desk conducts repos in a multiple-price auction format, in which allocations are made to participants at the rate they bid in the operation.
 As such, awards are made at different rates, depending on the bids received.
 All awards are allocated in $1 million increments.

 If the total amount of propositions received is less than or equal to the aggregate operation limit, all counterparties will be awarded at their submitted rates for their full submitted amounts.